 Risks from competitors

-If there is unlawful processing of personal data, competitors can also take action against this.
-According to established case law, a civil warning can be issued against such conduct.
-For this to be the case, there must be a violation of competition law pursuant to the UWG.
+If the processing is unlawful personal data competitors can also take action against it.
+According to established case law, a civil law warning can be issued against such behavior.
+This requires a breach of competition law in accordance with the UWG.

 Consumer protection associations can also issue warnings against data privacy violations on their own initiative and sue accordingly.